 - Change Desktop Background... [ Changed to something shorter, as this very_long_long_useless_phrase was widening the menu.
 So I've changed to "Background..." ]

 Modding the Menu

-First things first, if you are using El Capitan or any newer macOS you need to disable SIP or you won't be able to edit the files that need to be edited, I am guessing you know how to do that.
+First things first, if you are using El Capitan or any newer macOS you need to disable SIP or you won't be able to edit the files that need to be edited, I am guessing you know how to do that, if not, Google it.

 Terminal.app and any decent text editor.
-I'll use
+I like Sublime.